kninad/kninad.github.io/index.md

 pagetitle: Home
 ---

-## Welcome to my homepage!
+### Welcome to my homepage!

-I graduated from IIT-Kanpur with a bachelors degree from the department of Mathematics and Statistics.
-I am currently a graduate student in the Master's program in Computer Science at the University of Massachusetts, Amherst.
+I am currently a Master's student in Computer Science at the University of Massachusetts, Amherst.
+I graduated from IIT - Kanpur in June 2017 with a bachelors degree from the department of Mathematics and Statistics.
+I am interested in the field of Machine Learning with its applications in Computer Vision.

 ![home](./media/ninad_home.jpg){#homepic}